 UCD Embark Award

-- Early May 2018 – Presentation of UCD Embark Award certificates
+- Early May 2019 - Presentation of UCD Embark Award certificates.

 UCD Advantage Award

-- Friday 20th April 2018 – You have one full calendar year to complete and submit your application for the UCD Advantage award BUT if you are in your final year of an undergraduate programme you must submit your application BEFORE Friday 20th April.
+- You have one full calendar year to complete and submit your application for the UCD Advantage Award from the time you register, BUT if you are in your final year, you must submit your application BEFORE Friday 29 April.

 Lots!
 The reason we require you to do an induction is so you are fully prepared to get the most from your participation in the Awards and have all the information you need to make a great application.
 At the induction we will go through the whole process with you, give you some tips on making an effective application and answer any questions, big or small, that you may have.